-Food waste, other plastics, and garbage fines are the only material types identified in the campus waste stream that exceed 5% of the total waste stream and not recycled or composted.
+Food waste, plastics other (excludes plastics # 1, and # 2), and garbage fines are the only material types identified in the campus waste stream that exceed 5% of the total waste stream and are not recycled or composted.

 2. Material's percentage in waste stream: